-Gain (Loss) on Disposal of Real Estate and Property and Equipment, net - We recognized gains of approximately \$0.3 million in fiscal year 2016 compared to \$0.5 million in fiscal year 2015.
-We sold three real estate properties in each of fiscal years 2016 and 2015.
+(Loss) Gain on Disposal of Real Estate and Property and Equipment, net - We recognized losses of approximately \$0.2 million in fiscal year 2017 compared to gains of approximately \$0.3 million in fiscal year 2016.
+We sold three real estate properties in fiscal years 2016, which completed the sales of our former retail properties.
+The losses in fiscal year 2017 result from disposals of ethanol plant equipment.

-Income Before Income Taxes - As a result of the foregoing, income before income taxes was approximately \$56.9 million for fiscal year 2016 versus approximately \$51.5 million for fiscal year 2015.
+Income Before Income Taxes - As a result of the foregoing, income before income taxes was approximately \$25.4 million for fiscal year 2017 versus approximately \$56.9 million for fiscal year 2016.

-Provision for Income Taxes - Our effective tax rate was 30.6% and 27.4% for fiscal years 2016 and 2015, respectively.
+Provision for Income Taxes - Our effective tax rate was a benefit of 76.9% and a provision of 30.6% for fiscal years 2017 and 2016, respectively.
 Our effective rate is impacted by the noncontrolling interests of the companies we consolidate, as we recognize 100% of their income or loss in income before income taxes and noncontrolling interests.
 However, we only provide an income tax provision or benefit for our portion of the subsidiaries' income or loss with a noncontrolling interest.
-Our effective rate increased as state and local taxes increased from a benefit of 1.3% in fiscal year 2015 to expense of 2.3% in fiscal year 2016, primarily as a result of the impact on deferred taxes of lower tax rates and apportionment in certain jurisdictions in fiscal year 2015.
-The domestic production activities deduction increased from 1.7% in fiscal year 2015 to 2.9% in fiscal year 2016, primarily as a result of agricultural cooperative patronage.
+During fiscal year 2017, our effective rate decreased by 45.4% (approximately \$11.5 million) as a result of Section 45 production tax credits earned by our refined coal facility.
+The TaxAct reduced the federal income tax rate on corporations from 35% to 21%, which resulted in a benefit of 56.6% (approximately \$14.4 million) to our effective tax rate as our deferred tax liabilities were remeasured at the lower federal income tax rate.
+Our domestic production activities deduction increased from 2.9% in fiscal year 2016 to 5.9% (total benefit of approximately \$1.5 million) in fiscal year 2017, primarily as a result of agricultural cooperative patronage.

-Net Income - As a result of the foregoing, net income was approximately \$39.5 million for fiscal year 2016 versus approximately \$37.4 million for fiscal year 2015.
+Net Income - As a result of the foregoing, net income was approximately \$44.9 million for fiscal year 2017 compared to approximately \$39.5 million for fiscal year 2016.